nhjjr/cbptools/docs/source/getting_started/validation.rst

 configuration file is not properly formatted in the YAML structure or contains values that do not meet the necessary requirements, the setup procedure will fail and create a log file containing the reasons why the setup failed.
 The data set is only marginally validated, so it is not recommended to rely on it to ensure that the input data has no flaws.
-This validation step takes a bit longer, as each external file is checked if it meets the necessary criteria to be processed by CBPtools.
-At this point subjects may be excluded from the project if their data does not pass validation.
-CBPtools will provide warnings when this happens in the log file.
+This validation step takes a bit longer, as each external file is checked to see if it meets the necessary criteria to be processed by *CBPtools*.
+At this point subjects may be excluded from the project if their data does not pass validation. *CBPtools* will provide warnings when this happens in the log file.

 .. note::
     It is strongly recommended to read the log file after the setup completes (or fails)